Torrenting is one of the most powerful methods to share files online. Especially large files.

 When downloading from torrent websites you have two options.

-Anyways, your torrent client will download and save the torrent file somewhere on your device.
+Anyways, you torrent client will download and save the torrent file somewhere on your device

 Cloud torrenting is the most advanced method of downloading torrents.
 It harnesses the power of the cloud to save you storage space on your hard drive for the more important files.
 It will also save you from hunting for blocked torrent websites.
-It’s faster than torrenting with a regular torrenting client, and it is more private and secure than using a VPN.
+It’s faster than torrenting with a regular torrenting client and more private and secure than using a VPN.

 Instead of downloading a file, you can stream it directly from someone who already did.